greymatter24/FPS/README.md

        /papers/ - Contains relevant publications about FPS (note that the Python version is a simplified version of the one published in Little2012.pdf

-       /parameters/ - Contains the settings .txt file which has some basic parameter settings for the FPS
+       /parameters/ - Contains the settings.par file which has some basic parameter settings for the FPS
 ==============================================================================

-TODO: Add Dirichlet process classification of speech and pause durations

-      Add Breath classification
+TODO: Add Breath classification

 ==============================================================================

 CHANGE LOG

+180510 V1.0 Major Upgrade

+       Added DP-GMM option for energy classification

 180510 Added duration output